 - 3.14 The water discharged to the River will have a temperature limit of a maximum of 10°C above the temperature of the water abstracted from the River.
 The current coal-fired power station Environmental Permit allows water to be discharged at a maximum temperature of 30°C. The volume of water to be extracted (and therefore discharged) from the Proposed Development will be substantially lower than that required for the operational coal-fired power station.
 The Proposed Development will therefore have a smaller impact on the River in terms of water temperature changes when compared to the consented discharge from the existing coal-fired power station.
-No likely effects are therefore predicted on the conservation status of fish and other aquatic wildlife downstream of the discharge point. - 3.15 No regular maintenance activities are anticipated to be required at the abstraction and discharge structures during operation (as per the current situation for the existing structures).
+No likely effects are therefore predicted on the conservation status of fish and other aquatic wildlife downstream of the discharge point.
+It is agreed that in this instance the MMO defers comment on the cooling water discharge to the Environment Agency and instead focusses on the discharge structures themselves. - 3.15 No regular maintenance activities are anticipated to be required at the abstraction and discharge structures during operation (as per the current situation for the existing structures).
 Any major maintenance or repair works would have an equivalent or lower impact than activities required to upgrade the structures during construction.
-As effects on the River and fish population during construction are not predicted to be significant, it follows that no significant effects are likely as a result of any maintenance activities during operation. - 3.16 On the basis of the above, it is agreed that operational impacts at the discharge point are unlikely to have an adverse effect on the River Aire and the effect is therefore negligible and not significant.
+As effects on the River and fish population during construction are not predicted to be significant, it follows that no significant effects are likely as a result of any maintenance activities during operation. - 3.16 On the basis of the above, it is agreed that operational impacts at the discharge point are unlikely to have an adverse effect on the River Aire and the effect is therefore not significant.